 Restart the server for the changes to take effect.

 (There is no need to change MinVmVersionForCpuBasedMitigations.)

-Note Setting FeatureSettingsOverrideMask to 3 is accurate for both enable/disable settings (see the FAQ for more details on registry keys).
+Note Setting FeatureSettingsOverrideMask to 3 is accurate for both the "enable" and "disable" settings.
+(See the "FAQ" section for more details about registry keys.)

 Disable mitigation against Spectre Variant 2

-If you have installed the microcode, but want to disable CVE-2017-5715 - Branch target injection mitigation due to unexpected reboots and/or system stability issues, use the following instructions.
+If you have installed the microcode, but you want to disable CVE-2017-5715 - Branch target injection mitigation due to unexpected reboots or system stability issues, use the following instructions.

 To disable Variant 2: CVE 2017-5715"Branch Target Injection":

 To enable Variant 2: CVE 2017-5715 "Branch Target Injection":